Skip Navigation

 We need to feel this tension.
 We need to realize what a meaningful sacrifice it is to give your own son up as an offering.
 This should lead us directly to the cross of Jesus.

-As we think about the fact that God promised to send Jesus, we need to also remember the mission that Jesus was sent here to accomplish.
+As we think about God’s promise to send Jesus, we need to also remember the mission Jesus was sent here to accomplish.

 He didn’t come here just to be born a baby or even to live a perfect life.